Ralf Speth: Career

 in the course of the last five years," he said in an interview published in June 2015.
 Speth championed the need for R&D and made much of JLR's investment in R&D. "I guess we are the biggest R&D investor in the UK in the automotive business," he claimed.

 In the 2015 Special Honours list, Speth was appointed an honorary Knight Commander of the Order of the British Empire for his services to the automotive industry.
 In August 2019, the award was made substantive following Speth becoming a British citizen.

 In September 2016, Speth was appointed an honorary professor, having previously been an industrial professor.

 In October 2016, Speth was appointed an additional director on the board of Tata Sons.
 On 30 January 2020 he announced his intention to retire from his role as CEO of JLR effective September 2020, but remain on both the JLR and Tata Sons boards.
 He entered into a non-executive role in the company and was succeeded by the CEO of Renault, Thierry Bolloré.

-In 2020 he was elected a Fellow of the Royal Society.
+In 2020, he was elected a Fellow of the Royal Society.

-In April 2022, Speth took over the role of chairman of Indian automaker TVS Motor Company succeeding Venu Srinivasan.
+In April 2022, Speth took over the role of chairman of Indian automaker TVS Motor Company, succeeding Venu Srinivasan.

+In 2023, Speth was given an honorary doctorate from the University of Warwick.